smkent/monoscad/rugged-box/tutorials/box-with-dividers.md

 * Clone the [source git repository][github-source] (`git clone https://github.com/smkent/monoscad`).
 The model code will be placed into the `monoscad/rugged-box/` directory where the clone was performed.
-* Download all of the model files from Printables and extract them all to the same directory.
+* Download all of the [model files from Printables][printables-model] and extract them all to the same directory.

 This tutorial will use build on the model's `rugged-box-library.scad` file.